-\paragraph{Multi-class Vs multi-label recipient classification} In this work we have demonstrated the superior ability of the multi-class classification approach to model recipient set selection in DM communications.
+\textbf{Multi-class Vs multi-label recipient classification} In this work we have demonstrated the superior ability of the multi-class classification approach to model recipient set selection in DM communications.
 A further and significant advantage is that the LogNormMix-Net presents a single neural TPP architecture to simulate both unicast data, seen for example in WiFi network traffic, and multi-cast data, seen in DMs modelled in this work.
 Multi-class recipient selection is the natural choice for modeling unicast communications, whereas multi-label classification recipient selection does not make sense, since only one recipient is involved for each event.

-A drawback of the multi-class classification approach is that it doesn't scale, and therefore requires infrequent recipient sets to be discarded from training data.
-This is not necessarily a problem for cyber deception, but the multi-label classification approach may be preferred for simulating very large DMNs, or when there is a preference to use the entire original training set without needing to refine it.

-Using classifier chains is a potential way to get around the limitations of the multi-label binary classification approach.
-It is an extension of the typical binary relevant multi-label classification which instead builds a chain of classifiers, where label information is passed between the classifiers.
+A drawback of multi-class classification approaches is lack of scalability, thus requiring infrequent recipient sets to be discarded from training data.
+This is not necessarily a problem for cyber deception, but a multi-label classification approach may be preferred for very large DMNs, or when there is a preference to use a training dataset without needing to refine it.
+A potential way to get around the limitations of the multi-label binary classification approach is the use of classifier chains, an extension which instead builds a chain of classifiers, where label information is passed between the classifiers.